grumpyjames/birding-almanac/sites/Barnes_WWT.md

 marsh; if there are interesting waders on the sight they'll almost certainly be found from the Tower.

-While you wait for something of interest to turn up, or one of the professionals to find a Jack Snipe, two of the Tower's more fixed offerings may be on show.
-Have a good look at Charing Cross Hospital;
-a pair of Peregrines nest on it, and frequently end up sitting on the railings on the side visible from the reserve.
-In the warmer months, the Tower comes with Sand Martins - there's an obvious bank where they nest of the right hand side of the scrape.
+While you wait for something of interest to turn up, or for one of the professionals to find a Jack Snipe, two of the Tower's more fixed offerings may be on show.
+First, have a good look at Charing Cross Hospital; a pair of Peregrines nest on it, and frequently end up sitting on the railings on the side visible from the reserve.
+Secondly, in the warmer months, the Tower comes with Sand Martins - there's an obvious bank where they nest of the right hand side of the scrape.

-In general, once I'm tired of the Tower I'm ready to go home - you might find on a super quiet day that all of the above has taken all of ninety minutes.
-If, at that point, it isn't freezing cold, consider taking the long way back via the rear of the sheltered lagoon, it's a pleasant walk, and often has plenty of littlies to keep one entertained.
+In general, once I am tired of the Tower I am ready to go home - even if on a super quiet day all of the above has taken ninety minutes.
+If, at that point, it isn't freezing cold, consider taking the long way back via the rear of the sheltered lagoon, it's a pleasant walk, and often has plenty of littlies to keep one entertained; it's a good place to find the year's first Chiffchaff or Willow Warbler in the Spring, in addition.

 A map version of the how to is available [here](https://drive.google.com/open?id=1hea4aGqt_3IZi8UkvRKxQV5i4JbYw_q_&usp=sharing)